Before you can back up universes, you need to configure a storage location for your backups.

 Amazon S3

-You can configure Amazon S3 as your backup target, as follows:
+You can configure AWS S3 and S3-compatible storage as your backup target.

-1. Navigate to Configs > Backup > Amazon S3.
+1. Navigate to Integrations > Backup > Amazon S3.

 S3 Backup

-3. Use the Configuration Name field to provide a meaningful name for your backup configuration.
+3. Use the Configuration Name field to provide a meaningful name for your storage configuration.

-4. Enable IAM Role to use the YugabyteDB Anywhere instance's Identity Access Management (IAM) role for the S3 backup.
+4. Enable IAM Role to use the YugabyteDB Anywhere instance's Identity Access Management (IAM) role or universe node IAM role for the S3 backup.
 See Required S3 IAM permissions.

 5. If IAM Role is disabled, enter values for the Access Key and Access Secret fields.